Recertification

 This document is the best way to provide customers and other interested parties with evidence of BPI Certification.

-Please note that the PDF certificate is the official BPI Certificate; no paper copies will be provided to BPI Members, but the PDF can be printed by the applicant, if a physical copy is desired.
+Please note that the PDF certificate is the official BPI Certificate; no paper copies will be provided to BPI License holders, but the PDF can be printed by the applicant, if a physical copy is desired.

 Sublicensing Options

-Members planning to private label BPI-certified products to their customers can begin the sublicensing process.
-For information on sublicensing, please visit the Sublicense page (link to) or contact your BPI Project Manager.
+License holders planning to private label BPI-certified products to their customers can begin the sublicensing process.
+For information on sublicensing, please visit the Sublicense page or contact your BPI Project Manager.

 Ready to get started?
 Download this checklist of the certification process.